rickhull/mudbug/README.md

 =======
 Mudbug is a JSON-oriented, thin wrapper around [rest-client](https://github.com/rest-client/rest-client)'s [RestClient::Resource](https://github.com/rest-client/rest-client#usage-activeresource-style)

-An executable `mb` is provided, which compares favorably to `curl` or `wget` in most JSON situations.
+An executable `mb` is provided, which compares favorably to `curl` or `wget` in applicable situations.

 Features
 --------